-As of December 31, 2011, 14 banks with assets exceeding $200 million met the definition of a credit card bank.
-At that time, these banks accounted for approximately 66 percent of outstanding credit card balances on the books of commercial banks or in pools underlying securities backed by credit card balances.
-Taken as a group, the average credit card related assets for the 14 credit card banks over the course of 2011 was down about 25 percent from 2010 primarily due to the merger of one large credit card bank with its more general purpose sister entity.1
+As of December 31, 2012, 15 banks with assets exceeding $200 million met the definition of a credit card bank.
+At that time, these banks accounted for approximately 60 percent of outstanding credit card balances on the books of commercial banks or in pools underlying securities backed by credit card balances.

-Due to accounting rule changes regarding the treatment of securitized assets implemented at the beginning of 2010, profitability measures based on Call Report data for 2010 and 2011 are not perfectly comparable to years before 2010.
+Due to accounting rule changes regarding the treatment of securitized assets implemented at the beginning of 2010, profitability measures based on the Call Report since then are not perfectly comparable to years before 2010.
 Prior to 2010, this Report included off-balance-sheet securitized credit card receivables as part of total assets under the assumption that the Call Report income and expense items reflected some income and expenses related to these securitized assets.
 Analysis of quarterly Call Report data on income and expenses just before and after implementation of the accounting changes suggests that, in fact, the Call Reports prior to 2010 missed a substantial portion of the net income from securitized assets.
 Thus, profitability measures in Reports prior to 2010, while consistent over time, are understated relative to measures in 2010 and after.

-To help provide a more consistent historic series, the profitability estimates since 2001 have been reestimated excluding credit card securities from total assets.
-Although the reestimated profit figures shown in this Report may overstate to some degree profitability from 2000-2009, they are likely to be more consistent with profitability measures in 2010 and 2011 than profitability estimates provided in previous Reports.
+To help provide a more consistent historic series, the profitability estimates since 2001 have been estimated excluding credit card securities from total assets.
+Although the estimated profit figures shown in this Report may overstate to some degree profitability from 2000-2009, they are likely to be more consistent with profitability measures beginning in 2010 than profitability estimates provided in previous Reports.

-In 2011, credit card banks with assets in excess of $200 million reported net earnings before taxes and extraordinary items of 5.37 percent of assets excluding securities (Table 1, column 2) 2.
-This level of returns is quite similar to the level of profitability measured after including securitized assets (shown in column 1 of Table 1) reflecting the change in accounting standards.
-The level of earnings in 2011 is substantially higher than in 2010 when credit card banks as a group experienced net earnings of 2.41 percent.
-The 2011 rate of return is also higher than the average rate of return over the 2001-2011 timeframe which is estimated to be 4.19 percent, although not as high as levels reached in years prior to the recent recession.
+In 2012, credit card banks with assets in excess of $200 million reported net earnings before taxes and extraordinary items of 4.80 percent of assets excluding securities (Table 1, column 2).3 This level of returns is similar to (about 14 basis points higher) to the level of profitability measured after including securitized assets (shown in column 1 of Table 1) reflecting the change in accounting standards.
+The level of earnings in 2012 is lower than in 2011 when credit card banks as a group experienced net earnings of 5.37 percent.
+The 2012 rate of return is higher than the average rate of return over the 2001-2012 timeframe which is estimated to be 4.24 percent, although not as high as levels reached in several of the years prior to the recent recession.

 |Year||Return including securitized assets||Return excluding securitized assets|

-Earnings for credit card issuers in 2011 reflect, in part, continuing improvement in credit quality.
-Delinquency rates on credit cards increased from nearly 4 percent at the beginning of 2007, to a peak of 6.8 percent in mid-2009, before falling back to about 4.2 percent at the end of 2010 and 3.3 percent at the end of 2011.3 Charge-offs increased sharply in 2009 and into the first portion of 2010 in response to mounting delinquencies and defaults, but receded sharply in the second half of 2010 and continued to fall in 2011.
+Earnings for credit card issuers in 2012 reflect, in part, continuing improvement in credit quality which had deteriorated as a consequence of the recent recession.
+Delinquency rates on credit cards increased from nearly 4 percent at the beginning of 2007, to a peak of 6.8 percent in mid-2009, before falling back to about 4.2 percent at the end of 2010 and down to 2.7 percent at the end of 2012.4 Charge-offs on credit cards increased sharply in 2009 and into the first portion of 2010 in response to mounting delinquencies and defaults, but receded sharply in the second half of 2010 and has continued to fall since then.
 As defaults mounted during the recent recession, credit card issuers set aside a large amount of reserves to cover anticipated losses.
-By the end of 2011, the charge-off rate on credit cards at 4.93 percent was less than half the rate experienced at the end of 2009.4 As a consequence of sharply improved credit quality, credit card issuers in 2011 were able to substantially reduce their provisioning for future losses relative to 2010, lifting earnings in 2011.
+By the end of 2012, the charge-off rate on credit cards at 4.08 percent was less than 40 percent of the rate experienced at its peak in mid-2010.5 Although credit card issuers experienced improved credit quality in 2012, they nonetheless increased provisioning for future losses restraining earnings in 2012.

-Although profitability for the large credit card banks has risen and fallen over the years, credit card earnings have been almost always higher than returns on all commercial bank activities.5 Earnings patterns for 2011 were consistent with historical experience: For all commercial banks, the average return on all assets, before taxes and extraordinary items was 1.18 percent in 2011 compared to 5.37 percent for the large credit card banks.6
+Although profitability for the large credit card banks has risen and fallen over the years, credit card earnings have been almost always higher than returns on all commercial bank activities.6 Earnings patterns for 2012 were consistent with historical experience: For all commercial banks, the average return on all assets, before taxes and extraordinary items was 1.34 percent in 2012 compared to 4.80 percent for the large credit card banks.7

 One difficulty that arises in assessing changes in the profitability of credit card activities over time is that the sample of credit card banks changes somewhat from one year to the next primarily because of mergers and acquisitions.
 Thus, overall changes in profit rates from year to year reflect both real changes in activity and changes in the sample.
 To evaluate the effects of sample changes, the profitability of the specific banks included in the sample each year was also examined for the prior year.
-Reestimating 2010 profitability, excluding the one credit card bank that fell out of the ongoing sample, results in an increase (about 50 basis points) in estimated profitability for the group as a whole that year.
-Thus, it may be that the loss of this institution from the sample of credit card banks used to estimate industry profitability has the effect of increasing somewhat the 2011 profitability level presented here.
+Excluding the two credit card banks that were added to the ongoing sample for the analysis of 2012 activity, results indicate that profitability would have been lower by about 45 basis points.

-3. Refer to Federal Reserve Statistical Release, "Charge-Off and Delinquency Rates on Loans and Leases at Commercial Banks."
+4. Refer to Federal Reserve Statistical Release, "Charge-Off and Delinquency Rates on Loans and Leases at Commercial Banks," Charge-Off and Delinquency Rates on Loans and Leases at Commercial Banks .
 Return to text